Redmi: 2016

 In July 2016, the actors Liu Shishi, Wu Xiubo and Liu Haoran became the first ambassadors of the Redmi series in China.
 Redmi Pro has appeared as Pro lineup in Redmi series.

-On 25 August 2016, Xiaomi unveiled the Redmi Note 4, powered by MediaTek's Helio X20 deca-core processor clocked at 2.1 GHz.
+On 25 August, Xiaomi unveiled the Redmi Note 4, powered by MediaTek's Helio X20 deca-core processor clocked at 2.1 GHz.
 The device has 2 GB RAM and 16 GB of internal storage.
 It has a 5.5-inch Full-HD display and a 13 MP rear camera and 5 MP front camera.
-It runs on Android 5.1 Lollipop and is powered by a 4,100 mAh battery.
+It runs on Android 6.0 Marshmallow and is powered by a 4,100 mAh battery.

-In November 2016, Xiaomi released its new budget phone, Redmi 4.
+In November, Xiaomi released its new budget phone, Redmi 4.
 It has a polycarbonate body, dual-SIM support and runs on MIUI 8 based on Android 6.0.1 Marshmallow.
-The Redmi 4 has a 5-inch 720x1280 pixels display, is powered by a 1.4 GHz octa-core processor, and has 2GB of RAM.
+The Redmi 4 has a 5-inch 720x1280 pixels display, is powered by a 1.4 GHz octa-core processor, and has 2 GB of RAM.

 2017

 In January 2017, the Xiaomi Redmi Note 4x based on Qualcomm Snapdragon 625 Chipset became the company's first major launch of 2017.
 It is an upgraded version of the previously released Redmi Note 4 based on the MediaTek Helio X20 chipset.
 The device is known as Redmi Note 4 in regions where the original Redmi Note 4 was not released.

-In December 2017, Xiaomi unveiled the Redmi 5 and 5 Plus.
+In December, Xiaomi unveiled the Redmi 5 and 5 Plus.
 They are the first phones in the Redmi series with an 18:9 screen aspect ratio.
 The EU release was set to January 2018 and prices were set to €170 for the Redmi 5 and €215 for the Redmi 5 Plus.

 2018

 In February 2018, Xiaomi unveiled the Redmi Note 5 and Note 5 Pro.
 They are the first phones from Xiaomi to feature facial recognition.

-In May 2018, Xiaomi unveiled the Redmi S2, also known as Redmi Y2 for Indian markets.
+In May, Xiaomi unveiled the Redmi S2, also known as Redmi Y2 for Indian markets.

-In June 2018, Xiaomi unveiled the Redmi 6, 6A and 6 Pro.
+In June, Xiaomi unveiled the Redmi 6, 6A and 6 Pro.
 The Redmi 6 Pro is the first phone in the Redmi series with a notch similar to the iPhone X and a 19:9 screen aspect ratio.

-In September 2018, Xiaomi unveiled the Redmi Note 6 Pro.
+In September, Xiaomi unveiled the Redmi Note 6 Pro.
 It is the first phone in the Redmi series with four cameras (two cameras on the front and two cameras on the back) and constructed using 6000 series aluminium.